DoD Now Reimburses Troops for Flying In Child Care Help During a PCS Move

 As of 2025, the Joint PCS Task Force is very new, and we have yet to receive feedback or reviews from military members.

 Moving may be part of the military journey, but you don’t have to navigate it alone.
-PCS Pay It Forward is more than a resource hub—we’re a community.
+PCS Pay-It-Forward® is more than a resource hub—we’re a community.
 Share your experiences, ask questions and help fellow service members by contributing to our forums and social channels.
 Together, we can make every military move a positive step forward.